in Light of Tradition

 Now, in a private email, Fr.
-Gleize (SSPX), the Society’s premier experts on the alleged heresy of collegiality, attempted to explain away the above quotations by arguing that Fr.
-Wernz and Cardinal Mazzella taught that the two subjects of supreme power were only inadequately distinct, whereas Lumen Gentium, he insisted, teaches that the two subjects are adequately distinct.
-He said the two inadequately distinct subjects of supreme authority “is the traditional teaching”!
+Gleize (SSPX), the Society’s premier experts on the alleged heresy of collegiality, attempted to explain away the above quotations from Fr.
+Wernz and Cardinal Mazzella by claiming that what they taught is that the two subjects of supreme power were only inadequately distinct, whereas Lumen Gentium, he insisted, teaches that the two subjects are adequately distinct.
+He said the teaching of two inadequately distinct subjects of supreme authority “is the traditional teaching”!

 When I asked him to explain why he believes Lumen Gentium teaches that the two subjects are adequately distinct, he didn’t reply.
 I will allow Cardinal Journet to reply to Fr.
 Gleize’s objection…

 After Vatican II, Cardinal Journet wrote two Appendixes (1965 and 1966) to be included in the next printing of his book, The Theology of the Church (1958).
-One of the Appendixes was dedicated to Chapter III of Lumen Gentium.
-Here is what the Servant of God, wrote about Lumen Gentium’s teaching on the two subjects of supreme authority:
+As luck would have it, one of the Appendixes was dedicated to Chapter III of Lumen Gentium.
+Here is what the Servant of God wrote about Lumen Gentium’s teaching on the two subjects of supreme authority:

 “The supreme jurisdictional authority over the universal Church (the power to teach and to govern) resides, by the will of Christ and thus by divine right, in a twofold subject: (1) in the pope alone and (2) in the pope together with the episcopal college.
 Hence, for one and the same power there are two subjects, two exercises, which can be distinguished only inadequately since the presence of the supreme pontiff is required in either case.”
 (Journet, The Theology of the Church)

 Lumen Gentium does indeed teach two inadequately distinct subjects of supreme authority, which Fr.
-Gleize himself admits “is the traditional teaching.”
+Gleize himself admitted “is the traditional teaching.”

-Unfortunately, not only did Archbishop Lefebvre reject the traditional teaching by insisting that “The Pope alone has supreme power,” but he rejected the new Code of Canon Law because it incorporated the traditional teaching into the Church’s canonical language:
+Unfortunately, not only did Archbishop Lefebvre - and every priest that has been formed in one of his seminaries - reject the traditional teaching by insisting that “The Pope alone has supreme power,” but he also rejected the new Code of Canon Law because it incorporated the traditional teaching on the episcopate into the Church’s canonical language: